Do I Really Need One?

-- Joules (energy) – This rating which is stated in joules tells you how much energy the surge protector can absorb before it burns out and is no longer useful.
+- Joules (energy) – This rating is stated in joules, and tells you how much energy the surge protector can absorb before it burns out and is no longer useful.
 Look for a rating of at least 200 to 400 joules.
 600 joules or more will provide better protection.

-Here are links to a few manufactures that provide quality surge protectors available at Amazon.
+Here are links to a few manufacturers that provide quality surge protectors available at Amazon.

 Have you ever been subject to a damaging power surge?

 Thanks for the info.
 I had no idea about the difference between a surge protector and a power strip.

 I think I unknowingly had electrical devices at my home damaged before.
 We had a power outage and our power seemed to go off and on for a couple hours.

 I thought my stuff was safe but it turned out I was just using power strips in my home.

 My computer did not work the next day and I was told by my technician that I wasn’t using a surge protector which could of saved my power supply in my computer 🙁